In this article:

 👉 Mineral balance in horses fed two supplemental silicon sources

 → Two silicon sources (including zeolite) were compared.
-The study demonstrates that silicon is absorbed through feed and can have a beneficial effect on the mineral balance in horses – especially during periods of increased physical exertion.
+The study proves that silicon is absorbed through feed and can positively influence the mineral balance in horses – especially during periods of increased physical exertion.

 🔗 To the publication